UUID Generator guide

 How to use the UUID Generator

 The UUID Generator creates version 4 UUIDs for development workflows, test data, mock records, and local prototypes.
 It uses random bytes and formats them as standard UUID strings.
-Use this guide as a short walkthrough: enter the values the calculator asks for, read the main answer first, then check the notes so you know what the number does and does not mean.
+Start here: paste or enter the text, file, setting, or option the tool asks for, read the result, then check the limits before you use it.

 Open the UUID Generator